Language: EN

 print("This is a message using Action."); // Invoke the delegate

-Generic delegate Func
+Generic Delegate Func

-Now an example of a generic Func<T delegate that can represent a method that returns a value and can take parameters.
+Now an example of a generic delegate Func<T> that can represent a method that returns a value and can take parameters.

-// Method that matches the signature of Func
+// Method that matches the Func signature

 public static double CalculateCircleArea(double radius)